 If you began taking lessons before lockdown restrictions came into force, your instructor will be in touch with you to discuss resuming your course.
 Please note that not all driving instructors will be returning to teaching immediately, and we expect some disruption to courses to continue as we adapt to the new environment.
 We appreciate your patience and understanding at this time.

 We urge all customers with an outstanding course balance to pay this in full as soon as possible.
 Doing so will ensure that your course runs smoothly, including allocating you a suitable local instructor, booking any required tests, and allowing lessons to go ahead on schedule.

 For urgent queries, please contact your Booking Agent via email, or by calling 0333 123 4949.
-Please note that most members of staff are currently working remotely.
+Most members of staff have now returned to our office, though some are still working remotely.
 We apologise for any disruption to our normal service that this may cause.

 Please note that, given the current circumstances, our wait times for courses and tests may be longer than usual.
 We apologise for any inconvenience this may cause, and would like to reassure you that we will be working hard to fast-track tests for all of our students.

 Customers with ongoing bookings

 I have a booking with PassMeFast.
 Is it likely to continue as normal?

 Driving lessons have resumed for non-key workers.
 As we return to teaching students, PassMeFast is prioritising safe working practices and complying with all advice from the DVSA and UK Government.
 There may therefore be some disruption to courses in the short term.

 Driving tests have now restarted.
 However, due to high demand, an existing backlog, and serious disruption affecting the test booking system, test waiting times may be longer than usual.
 We apologise for any inconvenience this causes, and endeavour to secure suitable tests for all students as soon as possible.
 We will contact you personally when we have an appointment for you.

 What is the current status of emergency tests for key workers?